Digital Marketing • Social Media • Search Marketing

 But until marketing and sales share the same definitions, the business cannot diagnose the problem clearly.

-Alignment gives the company one shared view of growth instead of separate marketing, sales, and leadership opinions.
+Alignment gives leadership one shared view of growth instead of separate marketing, sales, and revenue opinions.

 When marketing and sales are aligned, demand improves, pipeline gets cleaner, and conversion becomes more predictable.